qgis2web/qgis2web/qgis2web/README.md

 </p>

 <h2>Current limitations</h2>
-<p>QGIS, OpenLayers, and Leaflet are all different mapping technologies.
+<p>QGIS, Leaflet, OpenLayers, and Mapbox GL JS are all different mapping
+technologies.
 This means that their respective functionality differs in many ways. qgis2web does its best to interpret a QGIS project and to export HTML, Javascript, and CSS to create a web map as close to the QGIS project as possible.</p>
 <p>However, many elements of a QGIS project cannot be reproduced, and many are
-only possible in <em>either</em> OpenLayers <em>or</em> Leaflet. qgis2web
-tries its best to produce a publish-ready map, but you can always manually edit the output code to achieve what qgis2web cannot.</p>
+only possible in <em>either</em> Leaflet, OpenLayers, <em>or</em> Mapbox GL JS. qgis2web tries its best to produce a publish-ready map, but you can always manually edit the output code to achieve what qgis2web cannot.</p>
 <ul>
-    <li>in OL3 maps, only single rendered points cluster, not categorized
+    <li>in OpenLayers maps, only single rendered points cluster, not
-        or graduated</li>
+        categorized or graduated</li>
-    <li>line style (dashed/dotted) does not appear in OL3 preview, but works in
+    <li>line style (dashed/dotted) does not appear in OpenLayers preview, but
-        export</li>
+        works in export</li>
     <li>only a single 2.5d layer will render per map</li>
     <li>2.5d layers only appear when zoomed in to building scales</li>
-    <li>attribute filters and abstract export only works in leaflet based webmaps</li>
+    <li>attribute filters and abstract export only works in leaflet based
+        webmaps</li>
 </ul>

 <h3>Layer options</h3>